Adhish-ece/temperature-monitoring-using-raspberry-pi-128-64-oled-and-dth11-sensor/README.md

 - The font used is `DejaVuSans-Bold.ttf` located at `/usr/share/fonts/truetype/dejavu/`.
 - You can adjust the font size or text position as needed based on your OLED resolution.

-## 📃 License

-This project is open-source and available under the MIT License.
 ```